derikvanschaik/small-and-fun-js/README.md

 User Interface to generate random table to which user inserts a word either forwards, reversed, diagonally reversed, and the program runs a brute-force word search algorithm on array representing table.
 Note that one could code this without an algorithm as you could just track the inputs changed by user but I thought it would be a lot more fun to code the algorithm as well!
 But I get it, sometimes you just feel like doing the easier stuff.
-Demo:

 ![Alt Text](https://github.com/derikvanschaik/small-and-fun-js/blob/main/gifs/wordsearcher.gif)